facebook/react-native/docs/Image.md

 ## Background Image via Nesting

 A common feature request from developers familiar with the web is `background-image`.
-It turns out that iOS has a very elegant solution to this: you can add elements as a children to an `<Image>` component.
-This simplifies the API and solves the use case.
+To handle this use case, simply create a normal `<Image>` component and add whatever children to it you would like to layer on top of it.

 ```javascript
 return (